ZDSRInternational/zdsr-docs/Documentation/zd.md

 Copyright (®) 2021, no rights reserved.

-In case of any problem, suggestion, feature request and so on you are kindly welcome to write an E-Mail to [this E-Mail address.](mailto:nuno@zd.hk)
+In case of any problem, suggestion, feature request and so on please feel free to write an E-Mail to [this E-Mail address.](mailto:nuno@zd.hk)

 ### What is a screen reader?